NSC Statement Did not Mention ‘Conspiracy’: Maj. Gen. Babar Iftikhar

-Inter-Services Public Relations (ISPR) Director General Major-General Babar Iftikhar on Thursday plainly stated that the word “conspiracy” had not been used in a statement issued after a meeting of the National Security Committee last month, adding that the military’s stance remained unchanged.
+Inter-Services Public Relations (ISPR) Director General Major-General Babar Iftikhar on Thursday plainly stated that the word “conspiracy” had not been used in a statement issued after a meeting of the National Security Council last month, adding that the military’s stance remained unchanged.

 Responding to questions posed by journalists after a press briefing on this week’s formation commanders’ conference at the General Headquarters, he said that the military leadership had already given its stance on former prime minister Imran Khan’s claims of a “foreign conspiracy” against him.
 “As far as the military response about the NSC meeting is concerned, that stance, in that meeting was fully given, and then a statement was issued … which clearly says what was concluded in that meeting,” he said, adding that the words used in that statement were clear.
+The NSC statement has specifically noted “blatant interference” but had not mentioned any kind of conspiracy to oust the PTI-led regime.

 “Is there any word such as conspiracy in it?
 I think not,” he said, noting that he was not personally aware of the contents of the diplomatic cable that the PTI has claimed “proves” the foreign conspiracy against its government.
 However, he said, the minutes of the NSC meeting could be declassified if the government wished to do so.
-He also clarified that the NSC meeting’s demand for a demarche against the undiplomatic language used was part of diplomatic procedure.
+He also clarified that the NSC meeting’s demand for a demarche against the undiplomatic language used by a foreign official was part of diplomatic procedure.

 He also clarified that the U.S. had never asked for any military bases in Pakistan—countering a narrative of Khan in which he has claimed that he was “targeted” by Washington for refusing this demand—adding that if they had, the military’s narrative was the same as the ousted government in that it should not be permitted.
 “The former prime minister’s ‘absolutely not’ response was merely to a journalist,” he added.
 To another question, he said the Army chief had not issued any statements that went against the stated foreign policy of Pakistan.
 However, he noted, at the strategic level both the political and military leaderships give their inputs.